sudara/pamplejuce/README.md

 1. Update with the latest CMake version [listed here](https://github.com/lukka/get-cmake), or the latest version supported by your toolchain like VS or Clion.
 2. Update JUCE and the inspector with `git submodule update --remote --merge`
 3. Check for an [IPP update from Intel](https://github.com/oneapi-src/oneapi-ci/blob/master/.github/workflows/build_all.yml#L10).
-4. You'll have to manually compare CMakeLists.txt, as I assume you made a changes.
-In the future, I may move most of the cmake magic into helpers to keep the main CMakesList.txt cleaner.
+4. If you want to update CMake, first check the  `git submodule update --init --remote cmake`.
+You'll have to manually compare `CMakeLists.txt` as I assume you made changes.

 ## References & Inspiration